jagos97/RollPlay/README.md

 3. Click `Filter Users` at the bottom.
 4. Make sure you read all the rules of the Tavern because those are very important.
 5. Proceed.
 6. Divulge your deepest darkest secrets in the chat.
+The juicier, the better.
 7. Click on the meatball menu on the top right
 8. Click on view users in chat.
 9. Invite one of them to your party.
 Not Bob though he didn't even come up with a good name.